CWolfs/CWolfs/README.md

 - [ConverseTek](https://github.com/CWolfs/ConverseTek) - Reverse engineered binary conversation files for BattleTech and created a nice-to-use tool for creating/editing them.
 The only way for modders to be able to create any conversation of this type.

+- [React-Native-Keychain Contribution](https://github.com/CWolfs/react-native-keychain) - Contributed to React-Native-Keychain to add support for a new form of RSA padding (OAEP) & fix Android KeyStore unlock timeout issues related to biometrics

 ### 💻 Languages 💻

 I don't limit myself to specific languages or frameworks so I tend to pick a lot up as I go.
 Below are languages and frameworks I've used for at least one sizable project within a recent timeframe.